Agoric/documentation/main/distributed-programming.md

 ### Communicating with remote objects using `E`

-On the Agoric platform, object may be running in distinct vats, or on a remote machine, or even on a blockchain.
+On the Agoric platform, objects may be running in distinct vats, or on a remote machine, or even on a blockchain.
 Whenever you send messages to an object that isn't accessible locally in the same vat, the response can't be received immediately and can't be acted upon locally until the response comes back.
 In